ChaiUrs/scheduler/README.md

 The project has been tested through Jest.

 ## Product screenshots
-1. Users can see all the interviews of different people and can choose the day and time spot they prefer.
+1. Users can see all the interview appointments of different people and can choose the day and time slot they prefer.
 ![initialPage](https://github.com/ChaiUrs/scheduler/blob/master/screenshots/1.%20all_schedules.png)

 ## Dependencies